andrejbauer/formalized-mathematics-in-lean/formath/07-project-setup.md

   * do **not** choose a license

 Assuming you correctly set up an empty repository (if not, you will have to learn how to merge unrelated git histories, or how to force-push), you should see instructions on “Quick setup”.
-Follow the “... or push an existing repository from command line”.
+Follow the “... or push an existing repository from command line”, as follows.

-From the command line, in the `partial-combinatory-algebras` folder on your computer (my project link is `git@github.com:andrejbauer/partial-combinatory-algebras.git`, yours should be in the Quick setup instructions):
+From the command line, in the `partial-combinatory-algebras` folder on your computer:

     git remote add origin ⟨your-project-link-here⟩
     git branch -M main

+My project link is `git@github.com:andrejbauer/partial-combinatory-algebras.git`, yours should be listen in the Quick setup instructions.
 Make your first commit:

     git add --all